Role of the school in protecting your child from abuse

 - a child protection policy which includes procedures to be followed if a teacher or other member of staff is accused of harming a child

-The Department of Education's booklet ‘Pastoral Care in schools: Child Protection' provides advice on child protection for schools and others.
+The Department of Education's booklet 'Safeguarding and child protection in schools - a guide for schools' gives advice on child protection for schools and others.

 As well as having child protection procedures in place, schools should teach your child how to protect themselves.
 Personal, Social and Health Education (PSHE) lessons cover issues such as:

 School staff will listen to and work closely with parents to make sure your child feels safe and protected in the school environment.

 If you suspect that a child is being abused, you should report it to police or local social services.
 If you work in a school, you should tell the teacher responsible for child protection.
 They will take suitable action based on procedures set out by the local authority and local safeguarding children board, letting the authorities know where it is required.

 Once the authorities are told, they will decide on the best way forward.
 The school's role is then limited.
 School staff will not take part in an investigation, though they may be called on to give information.
 They may also be asked to give support to the child or young person.